Hi! I’m Oliver Crook a graduate student on the Wellcome Trust Mathematical Genomics and Medicine PhD at Darwin College, Cambridge.

 Thesis: Calculating The Levy Area of Deterministic Dynamics (with Ian Melbourne) Thesis

 I extended the SUGS algorithm of Wang and Dunson 2011 to allow for fast clustering and variable selection in Dirichlet process mixture models.
-Preprint to be made available soon.

 Analysis of complex data sets arising in the biological and medical sciences.